kairosity/mp2-tunnel-focus/testing.md

 ## stopWatchPlay()

- __FUNCTION SUMMARY:__ Uses a setInterval to calls the countUp() function every second to update the time variables and the html time representation elements.
+ __FUNCTION SUMMARY:__ Uses a setInterval to calls the countUp() function every second to update the time variables and the HTML time representation elements.

 ## countDown15Play()
 ## countDown25Play()